SebVentures/data-brewery-doc/reference/notifications/slack.rst

 The following process will send a Slack notification through the *slackWebhook* when the process end in failure (error) or with a warning (but don't send notification when the process succeed).

-It is recommanded to set those parameters in the configuration files.
-Indeed, it's most likely that you want notifications only for the production environment (see :ref:`environment configuration <environment_configuration>` for more details).

 .. code-block:: xml

   <process name="liveSlackSuccess"